himax25/Performance-Bounceback/README.md

 >> Air Trampoline objects, Lights, and Camera.
 ![screenshot](https://github.com/himax25/Performance-Bounceback/blob/master/Screenshots/Enabling%20batching%20Screenshot1.JPG)
 >> <li> <B>Result: </B></li>
->> Saved by batching from 0 to 1087, and the total number of Batches has been dropped from 1421 to 572.
-However, the frame rate has still not reached at 90 FPS.
+>> Saved by batching from 0 to 834, and the total number of Batches has been dropped from 1421 to 604.
+However, the frame rate, 67.9 FPS, has still not reached at 90 FPS.

 ## Optimizing Physics
 >> <li> Action Item 1. with screenshots </li>